-The Department of English includes the disciplines of English, Applied Communications, Foreign Language, and Philosophy.
+The Department of English includes the disciplines of English, Applied Communication, Foreign Language, and Philosophy.

-The English Major (EH or EHC).
+THE ENGLISH MAJOR (EH or EHC).
 The student wishing to major in English may select one of two program options: English (EH) or English/Applied Communications (EHC).

 English: This program provides traditional background in the great works of literature of Europe and the United States and emphasizes the skills of writing, analysis, and criticism.
-Requirements are as follows: EH253, EH254, and EH257 or 258; 15 hours of a foreign language; an additional 5 hours of a foreign language or one of the following: EH405, EH406, or 407; Literary Criticism, EH408; 5 hours of English or European history.
+Requirements are as follows: EH 253, EH 254, and EH 257 or 258; 15 hours of a foreign language; an additional 5 hours of a foreign language or one of the following: EH 405, EH 406, or 407; Literary Criticism, EH 408; 5 hours of English or European history.
 In addition, 30 hours of English courses at the 300 level or above are required.
-These must include: (a) One course in American Literature and three courses in British or Continental Literature; (b) One course each in the following literary periods: Medieval-Renaissance; 17th-18th centuries; 19th century; 20th century; (c) One course each in the following genres: prose fiction, poetry, drama.
+These must include: (a) One course in American Literature and three courses in British or Continental Literature; (b) one course each in the following literary periods: Medieval-Renaissance: 17th-18th centuries; 19th century; 20th century; (c) One course each in the following genres: prose fiction, poetry, drama.
 (A single course may fulfill several requirements simultaneously).

 Applied Communications: This program is designed to provide an option within the English program for the student interested in the theories and skills involved in the area of mass communications (journalism, broadcasting, public relations, advertising).
 Courses within the program are designated by the prefix EHC.
 Requirements are as follows: 40 hours of English-Applied Communications (EHC) courses, including EHC 220 and 223; 15 hours of English (EH) courses above the core curriculum requirement, one course of which must be EH 301, 305, 405, 406, or 407.
-Two of these 300-level courses should be in literature.
-As a correlative to this degree option, students are encouraged to minor in Psychology, Sociology, Speech, Business or English.
+Two of these 300-level courses must be in literature.
+Among other minors, students in Applied Communications may select special minors in Business or Art.